James Conner Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Matchup vs. Dallas

-- Conner's 22 rushing yards in his one career matchup against the Cowboys are 15.5 fewer yards than his over/under in Sunday's game.
+- Against the Cowboys, Conner's 22 rushing yards in his one career matchup are 12.5 fewer than his over/under in Sunday's game.

-- Conner did not have a touchdown run in that matchup against the Cowboys.
+- Conner did not have a touchdown run in that outing against the Cowboys.

-- Allowing 109.5 rushing yards per game, the Cowboys have the 12th-ranked run defense in the NFL.
+- The Cowboys have the NFL's 12th-ranked defense against the run, giving up 109.5 yards per game.

-- This year the Cowboys have allowed 12 rushing TDs.
-They are ranked seventh in the league in that category.
+- The Cowboys have given up 12 rushing touchdowns, seventh in the league.

 Recent Performances